-Lab Hours 2 Credits 3 Prerequisites ARTS130W Recommended
+Lab Hours 2 Credits 3

+Prerequisites

+ARTS130W Recommended

-ARTS145W : Sculpture and the 3-D World
+ARTS145W: Sculpture and the 3-D World

 In Sculpture and the 3-D World, students learn the basic processes and foundations of sculpture and 3-D design.
-Students engage in hands-on experimentation with different sculptural mediums, learning about how to engage their creativity into the physical world.
+Students engage in hands-on experimentation with different sculptural mediums, learning how to engage their creativity.
 In addition, students learn about the history, the various artistic periods, and traditional form-making practices of a variety of cultures.
 Students work with wire, clay, plaster, and found objects; they explore and learn how to plan and develop a sculpture from an initial idea into a completed sculpture.
-Lecture Hours 2